 One of the trends for 2021 you can count on is that cybersecurity threats are not going away.
 Quite the contrary, they will continue to escalate.
-We will review top cybersecurity threats.
+Let’s take a look at some of the top cybersecurity threats.

 To give you a notion of the severity of cybercrime and its impact on business, here are some figures for 2021 reported by Cybersecurity Ventures: